 How does TMS therapy work?

-Transcranial Magnetic Stimulation (TMS) Therapy is a safe and effective treatment for individuals diagnosed with Major Depressive Disorder (MDD) or Obsessive-Compulsive Disorder (OCD) who haven’t experienced satisfactory improvement from antidepressant medication or feel that medication is causing unwanted side effects.
+Transcranial Magnetic Stimulation (TMS) Therapy is a safe and effective treatment for individuals diagnosed with Major Depressive Disorder (MDD) or Obsessive-Compulsive Disorder (OCD) who have not experienced satisfactory improvement from antidepressant medication or feel that medication is causing unwanted side effects.

 TMS Therapy can be used as a stand-alone treatment or used in conjunction with medication.

-Palmier TMS® utilizes TMS devices that are FDA-cleared and indicated for the treatment of MDD.
+Palmier TMS utilizes TMS devices that are FDA-cleared and indicated for the

 These devices deliver magnetic pulses, stimulating specific areas of the brain involved in mood regulation.